datopian/ckanext-sweden/README.md

 Eurovoc categories
 ------------------

-Eurovoc categories can be added to the dataset schema by installing `ckanext-eurovoc`.
+Eurovoc categories can be added to the dataset schema by installing [ckanext-eurovoc](https://github.com/ckan/ckanext-eurovoc).

     pip install ckanext-eurovoc

+Then edit the configuration file by adding `eurovoc` to `ckan.plugins`.

 Tests